-We are pleased to report AgHeritage Farm Credit Services, ACA (AgHeritage FCS), despite the disruption from the COVID-19 crisis, experienced robust business performance and generated strong financial ratios in terms of capital, efficiency ratio, asset growth, credit quality and earnings.
+We are pleased to report AgHeritage Farm Credit Services, ACA (AgHeritage FCS) experienced robust business performance and generated strong financial ratios in terms of capital, efficiency ratio, asset growth, credit quality and earnings.
 The Association also continues to achieve excellent customer satisfaction survey results.
-Your cooperative has grown to exceed \$2.0 billion in assets and enjoys a strong market share position confirming we are achieving our vision of being the agricultural lender of choice in our local marketplace.
+Your cooperative has grown to \$2.2 billion in assets and enjoys a strong market share position confirming we are achieving our vision of being the agricultural lender of choice in our local marketplace.

-The Association paid \$7.0 million in patronage based on 2021 earnings to eligible customer-owners in February 2022.
+The Association paid \$8.5 million in patronage based on 2022 earnings to eligible customer-owners in February 2023.
 The Board of Directors remains committed to our customer-owners in sharing the success of your cooperative.
-The \$7.0 million payout represents approximately 17.1 percent of net earnings, which allows retention of a portion of earnings to provide for future growth and capital stability.
-Your cooperative has distributed a portion of its annual earnings to its customer-owners for fifteen consecutive years.
-AgHeritage has distributed \$57.95 million to customer-owners and plans to continue patronage distributions well into the future.
+The \$8.5 million payout represents approximately 20 percent of net earnings which allows retention of a portion of earnings to provide for future growth and capital stability.
+Your cooperative has distributed a portion of its annual earnings to its customer-owners for seventeen consecutive years.
+AgHeritage has distributed \$66.45 million to customer-owners and plans to continue patronage distributions well into the future.